Wakhan River

-The river rises in the Hindu Kush.
-It is formed by the confluence of the Wakhjir River and the Bozai River near Kashch Goz and Bozai Gumbaz, some 40 km west of the Wakhjir Pass.
+The river rises in Afghanistan's Hindu Kush mountains.
+It is formed by the confluence of the Wakhjir River and the Bazai River near Kashch Goz and Bazai Gumbad, some 40 km west of the Wakhjir Pass (Afghanistan–China border).
 Shortly thereafter, the Little Pamir comes to an end, and the conjoined river contracts into a narrow, deep, rapid river, delimited by cliffs and steep hills.
 From here the banks have grown birch and juniper trees.
-40 km west at Sarhad-e Broghil the river flows in a dramatic basin 3 km wide.
+40 km west at Sarhad the river flows in a dramatic basin 3 km wide.
 Little if any vegetation, except dwarf willow, grows in the area.

-At Sarhadd the river contracts into a wider valley, which is more populated.
-The river emerges near the village of Qila-e Panj, where it is joined by the Pamir River.
-From that point the river is always locally spoken of as the Panj River.
+At Sarhad the river contracts into a wider valley, which is more populated.
+The river emerges near the village of Qala-i-Panjah, where it is joined by the Pamir River.
+From that point the river is locally spoken of as the Panj River.